-Shravan Maas is the most important in Hinduism, it is the fifth month in the Hindu calendar and one of the holiest one.
-Almost everyday of shravan maas is considered pious as it signs the blessings of Lord Shiva and Lord Vishnu.
+Shravan Maas is the most important in Hinduism, it is the fifth month in the Hindu calendar and one of the holiest ones.
+Almost every day of Shravan maas is considered pious as it signs the blessings of Lord Shiva and Lord Vishnu.

 A Dharanatra is hung over the Shiva Lingam filled with Holy water and milk, to continuously bathe the lingam, throughout the day and night.
 Shiva devotees then offer Bilva leaves, holy water and milk and flowers, also known as Falam toyam and Pushpam patram to the Shiva Lingam every Monday.
 Devotees fast until sunset and the Akhand Diya burns throughout this time.